bundlewrap/bundlewrap/docs/content/misc/faq.md

 ### Is BundleWrap secure?

 BundleWrap is more concerned with safety than security.
 Due to its design, it is possible for your coworkers to introduce malicious code into a BundleWrap repository that could compromise your machine.
-You should only use trusted repositories and plugins.
+You should only use trusted repositories and code.
 We also recommend following commit logs to your repos.

 <br>